AnyDSL/MimIR/docs/langref.md

 ### Field Names of Sigmas

-Named elements of mutable sigmas are avaiable for extracts/inserts.
+Named elements of mutable sigmas are available for extracts/inserts.

-These names take precedence over the usual scope.
+@warning These names take precedence over the usual scope.
 In the following example, `i` refers to the first element `i` of `X` and **not** to the `i` introduced via `.let`:
 ```
 .let i = 1_2;